Key takeaways

 Basically, neither iodine nor zinc have been officially linked to sexual function or libido in women, and we don’t know how much sea moss supplementation helps with these nutrient levels, either (but the possibility is there!).

-6. Skincare and hair health
+6. Skin, hair, and nail health

 The National Eczema Foundation points out that the polyphenols, or plant-based compounds in sea moss, may hold many of these benefits, as they’re frequently linked to reducing inflammation (a primary cause of eczema).
 Other studies suggest that the compounds found in seaweed could have anti-aging properties.